06kahao/DogBreedApp2/DogBreedApp2/readme.md

 ### Dog Breed Identifier App

-**Description:**  Using transfer learning, this app takes the pre-trained convolutional network Xception, restructures it to only predict 133 different dog breeds, and trains the artificial brain on a little over 8,500 dog images.
-However, since the convnet is only trained to recognize dog image features, it is automatically capable of determining which dog breed a human image most closely resembles.
+**Description:**  Using transfer learning, this app takes the pre-trained convolutional neural net Xception, restructures it to only predict 133 different dog breeds, and trains the neural net on a little over 8,500 dog images.
+However, since the neural net is only trained to recognize dog image features, it is automatically capable of determining which dog breed a human image most closely resembles.